Flight-Free-UK/flight_free_uk_website/source/posts/turned-out-nice-again.html.markdown

 On the other hand, when the weather is good it feels like a gift.
 We remember for a long time the holidays where we had exceptional fine weather.

-> “When the weather is good it feels like a gift.”
+> When the weather is good it feels like a gift.

 Of course, when we go abroad, the weather is not guaranteed either.
 On a trip to Southern Italy in September a few years ago, we were caught in a thunderstorm.
 It stayed stormy, cold and wet for a few days.
 I was confident it would be hot, so I had only packed one warm jumper, and I couldn’t get it dry, which led to some shivery hours in our unheated hotel.